Cowlitz County profile

 Current industry employment statistics are available on the Labor area summaries page.

-The financial services sector employed 1,500 in 2018, identical to 2017, and a small increase over 2013.
-Roughly, two-thirds of the total was in finance and insurance, the remainder was in real estate, rental and leasing.
+- The financial services sector employed 1,400 in 2021, a gain of 100 jobs over 2018 and 300 over 2013.
+Employment has been steady since dropping during the Great Recession.
+Roughly two-thirds of total employment was in finance and insurance, the remainder was in real estate, rental and leasing.

 For historical industry employment data, contact an economist.

 The Local Employment Dynamics (LED) database, a joint project of state employment departments and the U.S. Census Bureau, matches state employment data with federal administrative data.
 Among the products is industry employment by age and gender.
 All workers covered by state unemployment insurance data are included; federal workers and non-covered workers, such as the self-employed, are not.
 Data are presented by place of work, not place of residence.

 In 2020, 12 percent of the jobs in Cowlitz County were held by workers under the age of 25, while 25 percent of jobs were held by those aged 55 and over.
 The rest of the jobs were split between those age 25 to 34 (20 percent), 35 to 44 (22 percent), and 45 to 54 (22 percent).
 The county’s age profile was close to the state, with more younger and older workers and fewer in the 25 to 54 age range.

 More jobs were held by men (54 percent) than by women (46 percent).
 There were substantial differences in gender predominance by industry.

 - Male-dominated industries included construction (85 percent), transportation and warehousing (85 percent), manufacturing (78 percent), wholesale trade (73 percent) and business services (69 percent).